Donate For Public and Patients Store Search

 The medical word to watch in 2018: Dysbiosis

-By Warren R. Heymann, MD Jan.
-4, 2018 With increasing rapidity, new words enter the dermatological lexicon, reflecting concepts that change our perceptions of disease and treatment.
-Recent examples include "comorbidities," "programmed cell death inhibition," and "teledermatology".
-The word to watch in 2018 is "dysbiosis." ...
-The microbiome has been
+With increasing rapidity, new words enter the dermatological lexicon, reflecting concepts that change our perceptions of disease and treatment.
+Recent examples include “comorbidities”, “programmed cell death inhibition” and “teledermatology”.
+The word to watch in 2018 is “dysbiosis”.

 January 12, 2022